-This article is part of a series by the National Park Service concerning the 150th Anniversary of the Sand Creek Massacre.
+This article was part of a series by the National Park Service concerning the 150th Anniversary of the Sand Creek Massacre.

 “I can only say that I see no way in which your race is to become as numerous and prosperous as the white race except by living as they do, by the cultivation of the earth.”
 With these words President Abraham Lincoln welcomed Chief Lean Bear and other Plains Indian leaders to the White House on March 26, 1863.
 Lean Bear spoke for peace, and after his visit to the nation’s capital, his tribe considered him “a big friend of the whites.”